About Lowell Milken

 Another organization creating exceptional learning opportunities for educators, students and the community at large is the Lowell Milken Center for Unsung Heroes.
 Established by Lowell in 2007 in collaboration with 1992 Kansas Milken Educator Norman Conard, the Center discovers, develops and communicates the stories of Unsung Heroes who have made a profound and positive difference on the course of history.
-Through student-driven, project-based learning, communities learn that each person—regardless of age or circumstances—has the responsibility and the power to take actions that create positive change in the world by improving the lives of others.
-LMC's inspiring projects have reached more than one million students in all 50 states with growing global reach.
+Through student-driven, project-based learning, communities learn that each person—regardless of age or circumstances—has the responsibility and the power to take actions that create change by improving the lives of others.
+In late May 2016, LMC's Fort Scott, Kansas, headquarters will expand with a 6,000-square-foot interactive exhibition space.
+In addition to the physical space, LMC has a broad virtual presence, reaching over 1.2 million students and 9,000 schools in all 50 states and several countries.

-Further education efforts championed by Lowell include the Hoffmitz Milken Center for Typography at Art Center College of Design, which honors the legacy of Leah Hoffmitz Milken, a letterform expert known for unique logotypes and typefaces and a legendary professor for two decades.
-The Center is dedicated to setting the global standard of excellence in typography and design education at a time of rapidly changing visual communication methods and devices.
+Further education efforts championed by Lowell include the Hoffmitz Milken Center for Typography (HMCT) at Art Center College of Design, which honors the legacy of Leah Hoffmitz Milken, a letterform expert known for unique logotypes and typefaces and a professor for two decades.
+HMCT is setting the global standard of excellence in typography and design education at a time of rapidly changing visual communication methods and devices.

-Lowell's accomplishments have been acknowledged with honors from the National Association of State Boards of Education, the Horace Mann League, the National Association of Secondary School Principals, Hebrew Union College and UCLA School of Law.
+Lowell's accomplishments have been acknowledged with honors from the National Association of State Boards of Education, the Horace Mann League, the National Association of Secondary School Principals, Hebrew Union College, Chapman University and UCLA School of Law.